Skip to main content

 M40 mess kit with sausages and vegetables

-For dinner, I used it directly over my campfire.
-The larger pot handled a simple stew while the smaller one doubled as a lid and later served for heating water.
-It’s not fancy, but it’s incredibly practical: lightweight enough not to punish your shoulders on the hike in, sturdy enough to sit right in the coals without worry.
-I pulled out my leather spice bag to season the food — a small detail that makes a real difference when you’re eating outdoors in the cold.
+For dinner I used it directly over the fire.
+A simple stew simmered in the larger pot while the smaller one served first as a lid and later for heating water.
+No frills, but practical: light enough not to bother you on the way in, sturdy enough to sit right in the coals.
+Seasoning came from the leather spice pouch, a small detail that makes a real difference when you eat outdoors in the cold.

-The M40’s only real downside is that aluminium doesn’t retain heat for long, so your food cools quickly in freezing temperatures.
-The trick is to eat straight from the pot and keep portions small enough to finish before they go cold.
+The only real downside of the M40: aluminium does not hold heat for long.
+Below freezing, food cools fast.
+The trick is to eat straight from the pot and keep portions small enough to finish before everything goes cold.

 Waking Up to Snow